Sanjeevgupta2000/amazon_project/README.md

 The dataset was cleaned using Python with the following steps:

-Imported the dataset using Pandas.
+1.Imported the dataset using Pandas.
-Checked for missing values.
+2.Checked for missing values.
-Removed duplicate records.
+3.Removed duplicate records.
-Converted date columns to proper datetime format.
+4.Converted date columns to proper datetime format.
-Split multi-value columns such as Genre and Country.
+5.Split multi-value columns such as Genre and Country.
-Standardized text formatting.
+6.Standardized text formatting.
-Exported the cleaned dataset to CSV.
+7.Exported the cleaned dataset to CSV.
-Connected the cleaned data to Power BI.
+8.Connected the cleaned data to Power BI.

 **📊 Dashboard Features**

 The Power BI dashboard includes:

+.
 KPI Cards (Total Titles, Movies, TV Shows)
+.
 Genre Distribution Chart
+.
 Country-wise Content Map
+.
 Release Year Trend Analysis
+.
 Ratings Breakdown
+.
 Interactive Filters and Slicers